USING IRONXL

 Developers may quickly access specific worksheets and cells in Excel workbooks by using IronXL.
 This makes it possible to precisely manipulate data at the worksheet and cell levels, making activities like data entry, editing, and extraction easier.

-4. Formatting and style
+4. Formatting and Style

 IronXL offers extensive assistance with the formatting and style of Excel files.
 Excel files can be made more aesthetically pleasing and readable by developers by applying a variety of formatting choices, including font styles, colors, borders, alignment, and more, to individual cells, rows, and columns.